Cycle Canada Bicycle Tours

 Cabot Trail Elevation

-Cabot Trail is a seven-day trip that starts and ends in Sydney, Nova Scotia, on Cape Breton Island.
+Cabot Trail, Nova Scotia is a tour aroung Cape Breton Island.
 Riders travel through the Gaelic heart of Celtic settlements in Atlantic Canada.
 Historians still argue about whether Venetian explorer John Cabot made landfall in Cape Breton or Newfoundland on his 1497 voyage financed by an English king.
 But there is no doubt that the Scots and Irish settlers who came later established a culture of friendliness and music that is evident everywhere in modern Cape Breton.

 Ride the Cape Breton Highlands for Stunning Views